'Avengers: Doomsday' Prediction Markets: How Many Spider-Men Will We See Together On-screen?

 This one is a real doozy.

-The current volume in the market supports a trailer dropping some time in March 2026.
+The current volume in the market supported a trailer dropping some time in April 2026 - it did.
+But only to a select few lucky enough to see it.

-Here’s something else to think about: Marvel’s biggest superhero has a standalone film releasing in July when Spider-Man: Brand New Day releases.
-It’s reasonable to expect there’ll be minimal information released about Avengers: Doomsday before the film that will inevitably lead in to it releases.
+Marvel’s biggest superhero has a standalone film releasing in July when Spider-Man: Brand New Day releases.
+It’s reasonable to expect there’ll be minimal information released to the public about Avengers: Doomsday before the film that will inevitably lead in to it releases.

 *Due to COVID, there were 487 days between Black Widow’s trailer and actual release date.